 The Consumer Assessment of Healthcare Providers and Systems (CAHPS®) Home Health Care Survey (HHCAHPS) measures the experiences of people receiving home health care from Medicare-certified home health agencies.
 Approved HHCAHPS Survey vendors conduct the HHCAHPS for home health agencies.
 CMS added the HHCAHPS Star Ratings to Home Health Compare to improve quality transparency for Medicare-certified home health agencies and to assist consumers in making informed decisions about choosing agencies for their care.
 CMS believes the HHCAHPS Star Ratings will stimulate improvements in the quality of care delivered and provide incentives for home health agencies to maintain or improve their own quality.
-More information about HHCAHPS Survey available this webpage: the is on https://homehealthcahps.org/.
+More information available webpage: about the HHCAHPS Survey this https://homehealthcahps.org/.